NiklasEi/oicana/docs/content/getting-started/5-3-nodejs-integration.typ

 #import "/src/responsive-image.typ": *
 #import "/src/code.typ": *

+In this chapter, you'll integrate Oicana into a Node.js web service using #link("https://nestjs.com/")[NestJS].
+NestJS is a progressive Node.js framework for building efficient, scalable server-side applications.
+It uses TypeScript by default and provides a modular architecture.
+We'll create a simple web service that compiles your Oicana template to PDF and serves it via an HTTP endpoint.

+\
 #note[This section assumes that you have a working Node.js 18+ setup with npm.
 If that is not the case, please follow #link("https://nodejs.org/en/download/")[the official Node.js installation guide] to install Node.js on your machine.]

 \